Jackfood2/Python_Interpreter/README.md

 Ensure you have Python 3.8 or newer installed and that your environment can install third-party packages.

 #### **Step 3: Install Dependencies**
 To install the required libraries, open your terminal or command prompt and execute the command listed for the **"Install Required Libraries"** action in the **Command Reference Table** below.
+You will also need `python-dotenv` for managing API keys.

 #### **Step 4: Save the Script**
 Save the provided Python code into a file named `python_interpreter.py` in a dedicated folder.